lstevens17/cbovis_manuscript/README.md

 6. intron span
 7. geneID

-We can then use the output files in combination with a orthology clustering file to compare the gene structure in orthologous gene pairs.
+We can then use the output files in combination with a orthology clustering file (or a recipricol best BLAST hit file) to compare the gene structure in orthologous gene pairs.